jbakse/site_builder/content/random/index.md

 When you roll a **die**, you get **random values**.
 You **might get the same value more than once**, and it **might take a long time to get a particular value**.

 If you roll a normal die six times, it is unlikely—*about a 1.5% chance*—that you’ll get all six values without repeats.
 You have a pretty good chance—*about 33%*–of not rolling any 1s.
-You can be pretty sure—*98.5% sure*—that at least one number won’t appear in six rolls.
+You can be pretty sure—*98.5% sure*—that at least one number won’t have appeared after six rolls.

 A **deck of cards** works differently.
 When you pull cards from a deck, you don't get random values.
 You get **values in a random order**.
 You avoid duplicates, and you know you will have toured all the values when you reach the end of the deck.